I have been thinking about this for sometime now but I have decided to quit drinking even though I’m not an alcoholic!

 For years I never enjoyed the taste of alcohol but since I had discovered Jack Daniels and Coke that’s changed.

-I have to admit I enjoy the taste, even the newer flavours Jack Daniels honey and even Fire.
+I have to admit I enjoy the taste, even the newer flavors Jack Daniels honey and even Fire.

 Yes, I did feel a little merry but it could soon progress to the drunk stage if I got carried away.
 Then I would be back to square one, the next day feeling regret and unhappy about another unproductive, wasted day.